moh4mmad/moh4mmad/README.md

-<h2 align="center"> Hi there, I'm Sakib 👋<br/></h2>
+<h2 align="center"> Hi there 👋<br/></h2>
+<p align="center">I am a experienced software engineer with 7 years of experience in web application and REST API development...</p>
 <p align="center">Throughout my career, I have had the opportunity to work on a wide range of projects and teams, using languages such as PHP, Python, JavaScript, and TypeScript, as well as frameworks like Laravel, Express, React, Vue, and Angular.
-I have a strong foundation in object-oriented programming and am experienced in developing, testing, debugging code, and designing interfaces....</p>
+I have a strong foundation in object-oriented programming and am experienced in developing, testing, debugging code, and designing interfaces</p>
 <p align="center">In addition, I have a thorough understanding of cyber security best practices and always prioritize the security of my projects.
 I am excited to use my skills and knowledge to create innovative solutions and make a positive impact.</p>

 <h2 align="center">GitHub Stats</h2>